Land Your Job

-- Many companies have entry-level Management Trainee Programs for new college grads: Aldi, Avis Budget Group, Bridgestone, Cintas, Enterprise, Freddie Mac, Furniture Row, Geico, Hertz, JCPenny, John Deere, Kroger, Lowes, Menards, SAS, Seimens, Sherwin Williams, Stanley Black & Decker, Texas Instruments, and Verizon.
+- Many companies have entry-level Management Trainee Programs and/or development programs for new college grads: Aldi, BNSF Railway, Cigna, Cintas, CVS Health, Edward Jones, Enterprise, Freddie Mac, Geico, Hertz, JCPenny, John Deere, Johnson & Johnson, Kraft Heinz, Kroger, Lowes, Menards, SAS, Seimens, Sherwin Williams, Stanley Black & Decker, Texas Instruments, and Verizon.

 - CollegeGrad and Chegg offer several helpful interviewing tips.

 - 10 Tips for the Day of Your Job Interview

 - Top Tips for a Successful Job Interview

 - Business Students: Check out the Corporate Finance Institute's Interview Guides